TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/ContentStyleGuide.rst

 Sometimes, it is not so easy to determine, how to spell something, e.g. is it a style guide, or **the** Style Guide?
-Is it an extension or *the* TYPO3 bootstrap_package Extension?
+Is it an extension or *the* TYPO3 Bootstrap Package Extension?
 Is the backend?
 Or the Backend?
 Or a Backend user or a backend user?

 If in doubt, ask in Slack channel #typo3-documentation (see